tendermint/basecoin-examples/trader/README.md

 to make the best financial system ever.
 Stable and secure and feature-rich, and super fast.
 This is going to be so good.

+## Install

+Run `make all` in this directory.
+This will update all dependencies, run the test suite, and install the `trader` binary to your `$GOPATH/bin`.

 ## Escrow

 This first instrument we implement is an [escrow](./escrow).
 We can send money